3. DFSο

 When quota is filled, the users will not be able to write any files or directories and submitted jobs will fail with quota exceeded errors.

-Quota is enforced by the file system based upon the Unix group membership of a particular file.
-For example:
+Quota is enforced by the file system based upon the UNIX group membership of a particular file:

-the files in the subdirectory biofiles are charged to the bio group quota.
+bio: the files in the subdirectory biofiles with its content are charged to the group bio quota.

-the file performance.tst and subdirectory myfiles are charged to the panteater group quota
+panteater: file performance.tst and subdirectory myfiles with its content are charged to the group panteater quota

 Examine the permissions of the directories: drwxrwsr-x.
 Notice the s for the group execute permissions (character positions 5-7).
 This is called the sticky bit for the directory.
 It is subtle, but important difference: x instead of s in the group execute permission.
 Compare to permissions without sticky bit: